What is Azure CLI? – A Complete Guide on Azure CLIÂ

 Azure CLI Commands List

-Azure CLI provides a vast number of commands to interact with various Azure services and resources.
+Azure Command Line Interface provides a vast number of commands to interact with various Azure services and resources.
 Here is a list of some common and useful Azure CLI commands:

 Login: az login – Sign in to your Azure account.